-“I like to create bold and colorful pieces,” she says.
+“I like to create bold and colorful pieces,” she said.
 “Peru is known for that and I like to bring that inspiration from my youth whenever I get a chance.”

 Jorge Rojas began tagging along with his parents in the strawberry fields outside Portland, Oregon, when he was just a little kid.
-By the time he was a teenager, he was joining them in the backbreaking picking process, rising at 4 or 5 in the morning in order to get to the field by 6 a.m.
+By the time he was a teenager, he was joining them in the backbreaking picking process, rising at four or five in the morning in order to get to the field by 6 P.M.
 For him, summer “break” was no break.

-“I was in the strawberry fields,” Rojas says matter-of-factly, without complaint.
+“I was in the strawberry fields,” Rojas said matter-of-factly, without complaint.